 Angel Oak’s Non-QM Lending Platforms Reviewed by Two Ratings Agencies

-Angel Oak Mortgage Solutions LLC and Angel Oak Home Loans LLC have announced that their mortgage origination platforms have been reviewed for quality by ratings agencies Fitch and DBRS.
+Angel Oak Mortgage Solutions and Angel Oak Home Loans LLC have announced that their mortgage origination platforms have been reviewed for quality by ratings agencies Fitch and DBRS.
 Click here to read more.

 Business Wire: Angel Oak’s Non-Qualified Mortgage Lending Platforms Reviewed by Two Leading Ratings Agencies

 Angel Oak becomes one of the first non-prime mortgage originators to be reviewed by a third party ratings agency.
 Click here to read more.

 Inside Mortgage Finance Publications – Non-QM Lenders See Plenty of Room…

 Originations of non-qualified mortgages could reach $100.0 billion a year.
 Click here to read more.